-Sugar is not the cause of cavities the bacteria present in the mouth is the trigger.
+Sugar is not the cause of cavities.
+The bacteria present in the mouth is the trigger.
 How?
-For cavities to form you need: teeth, sugar, and bacteria (we already have a colony of bacteria in the mouth).
-The bacteria feed on sugar and they break down the foods to produce an acid solution.
+For cavities to form, you need teeth, sugar, and bacteria (we already have a colony of bacteria in the mouth).
+The bacteria feed on sugar, breaking down the foods to produce an acid solution.
 The acid attacks the enamel and causes it to weaken.
-Continuous production of acid will eventually cause the enamel to become soft and get cavities.
+Continuous acid production will eventually cause the enamel to become soft and get cavities.

-Limiting the consumption of sugar is among the things to avoid if you want your child to have healthy teeth and gums.
+Limiting sugar consumption is among the things to avoid if you want your child to have healthy teeth and gums.
 Make sure they brush or rinse their mouths immediately if they take a carbohydrate.
-Also, don’t forget to wipe the gums immediately if the child is breastfeeding.
+Also, don’t forget to wipe the gums immediately if breastfeeding.
 Remember, breastmilk contains sugar.

 Proper dental hygiene is the optimal way of preventing decay.
 However, certain foods may strengthen the teeth and makes them less prone to decay.
 Increase the intake of:

-Avoid frequent snacking in between meals because it increases the risk of consuming sugar.
+Avoid frequent snacking between meals because it increases the risk of consuming sugar.

-Fluoride is a mineral that helps to support the enamel and maintain the health of the teeth.
-It is a naturally-occurring mineral that is found in toothpaste, mouthwash, and water.
+Fluoride is a mineral that helps support the enamel and maintain the health of the teeth.
+It is a naturally-occurring mineral found in toothpaste, mouthwash, and water.

 Before the first tooth erupts, using a wet and soft cloth is recommended for cleaning the gums.
 Once it emerges, add a soft-bristled and kid-friendly toothbrush.
 Use toothpaste the size of a grain of rice every day.
 Increase the amount to pea-size when the child turns three.

-Do not forget to floss daily to remove any food particles stuck in between the teeth.
+Do not forget to floss daily to remove any food particles stuck between the teeth.

-Dental hygiene begins at infancy, so visit pediatric dentistry near you for an assessment as soon as the first tooth erupts.
+Dental hygiene begins at infancy, so visit pediatric dentistry near you to assess as soon as the first tooth erupts.
 The dentist will also give you steps to follow at home to ensure the gums and teeth are clean and healthy.
 Also, it is important to examine your child’s teeth every two weeks to check for any symptoms of decay.